What are the Benefits of a Series LLC

-- Each individual child series can enter into contracts, acquire, hold, and sell assets, sue, and grant liens and security instruments.
+- Each individual child series can enter into contracts, acquire, hold and sell assets, sue, grant liens, and grant security instruments.

 The series LLC can carry risk in some situations.
 It’s best to talk about the possible risk of forming and operating a series LLC with your attorney.